sudo-mie/et101-repo/README.md

 4. Role: help build our tool in schedule optimization.
 5 years model.
 Built quick.
 Want to improve now.
 Collaboration with other team as well.
 Value: coding, quant research, experience with production system, collaboration (communication art with external team)
 5. What do you think should be done, if you were to build this schedule optimization system?
 What are some important components/considerations?
 6. You have a portfolio to trade.
 The portfolio rebalance every couple hours.
 Goal of the firm is to maximize our pnl.
 And it is a satirical arbitrage portfolio.
 Let’s say we trade five day reversion, every day, look at five day reversion and decide to trade on that signal.
 This is the portfolio.
 Then what do you think would be the execution objective should be designed so that it matches the overall pnl improvement
-7. If rhe market impact model says it is creating too much impact, you should tell them to trade less?
+7. If the market impact model says it is creating too much impact, you should tell them to trade less?
 Is it the feedback you are looking for?
-8. How do we connection our execution to the overall goal of having more PNL?
-9. Why do think minimizing slippage is maximizing PNL?
-10. What should be the metrics?
+8. How do we connect our execution to the overall goal of having more PNL?
+Why do you think minimizing slippage is maximizing PNL?
+What should be the metrics?
 Arrival?
-11. If I’m trading pattern like a Ponzi schema, just infinitely size it up?
-Arrival slippage is low, but good PnL.
-It is contradicting?
-12. Given me a counter argument?
+11. If I’m trading pattern like a Ponzi schema (just infinitely size it up): arrival slippage is low, but good PnL.
+They are contradicting, right?
+Give me a counter argument?
 Like more impact is wrong because XYZ
 13. How do you construct a proper measure in terms of execution?
 14. Have you get any exposure to the propagator model?
 Can you tell me more?
 15. LGBM, do you code it up, the solver? or use existing solver?
 Have you had experience with optimizers?